http-kit/http-kit/README.md

 * HTTP proxy is not supported

 ### HTTP server
-* Client request is buffered in memory (can't handle very large file upload)
+* Client request is buffered in memory (very large file upload)
 * No timeout handling.
 The server is intended to be protected by others (like Nginx)

 # Benchmark